KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** Marius Fett

 **Description:** One of the very few flaws of Crazy's mod above was that its edits weren't applied to Malak.
-Still, that's a pretty big oversight—everybody wants to see the big bad bathed in red.
 This mod by Marius Fett uses Crazy's framework to give Malak's lightsaber the same reflectivity.

 **Category & Tier:** Appearance Change, Immersion & Graphics Improvement / 1 - Essential